Tamara Johnson-George

-Tamara Antrice Johnson-George (née Johnson; born April 29, 1971), best known by her stage/nickname Taj, is an American singer and rapper.
+Tamara Antrice Johnson-George (née Johnson; born April 29, 1971), known professionally as Taj, is an American singer and rapper.
 She is best known as one-third of the R&B singing group Sisters with Voices (SWV).
-She also competed on the eighteenth season of Survivor, Survivor: Tocantins.

-Background
+Early life and education

-The youngest of six children, George was born in Brooklyn, New York, as Tamara Antrice Johnson.
+Tamara Antrice Johnson was born on April 29, 1971 in Brooklyn, New York.
+She is the youngest of six children.
 Her father died of pancreatic cancer when she was nine.
-George grew up in an abusive household; her mother, who was sick with bone cancer, was beaten regularly by her drug-addicted stepfather.
-When George would intervene on her mother's behalf, she was also beaten.
+Johnson-George grew up in an abusive household; her mother, who was sick with bone cancer, was beaten regularly by her drug-addicted stepfather.
+When Johnson-George would intervene on her mother's behalf, she was also beaten.